sohumh/sohumh.github.io/_projects/paths.md

 and the path each 🤵 takes to his matching 💃 spells a word.
 Each guy can move in any bordering/diagonally bordering cell, and takes a path of 5 letters.
 Note, however, that every guy starts at the square right below them, and ends at the square right above their matching girl.

 All empty, grayed squares will be traversed by a guy, and some grayed squares are filled in for more difficult levels.
+There are a total of 30 puzzles--10 for each difficulty level.
+Some puzzles may have multiple solutions, and all the words used are common.

 **Puzzle Difficulties:**
 * TOC